 There are a lot of women making a lot of killer beer out there.
 From new variants of Guinness to barrel-aged New Belgium, here’s your starter’s guide for International Women’s Day (March 8) to some of the best beers made by women or at woman-run breweries in the US.

 Brewery Location: Denver, CO

-Head Brewer Alyssa Thorpe was featured on the cover of the Brewers Association’s The New Brewer Magazine for a reason.
+Head Brewer Alyssa Thorpe was featured last year on the cover of the Brewers Association’s The New Brewer Magazine for a reason.
 This Kolsch is crisp, delicate and totally crushable.
-Enjoy it catching a ballgame at Coors Field down the street.
+Enjoy it catching a ballgame at Coors Field down the street this upcoming season.

 Fifth Hammer Brewing POGlodyte

 Beer Style: Fruited Sour

 Geographically speaking, Long Island City is nowhere near Hawaii.
 But that hasn’t stopped co-owner Mary Izett from making a fruited sour inspired by Hawaiian POG juice (passion fruit, orange, guava).
 It’s exactly what a fruited sour should be: exotic, funky and just a bit weird.

 Guinness Open Gate Brewery Blonde

 Beer Style: Blonde Ale

 While you may have thought that any Guinness other than the company’s classic Extra Stout or Draught Stout was foolhardy, head brewer Hollie Stephenson of the Guinness Open Gate Brewery in Baltimore has proven otherwise.
 Named Imbibe’s 2019 Beer Person of the Year, the experimental taproom staple Guinness Blonde Ale is a total rethink of a Guinness with an adjusted grain bill for a (much) lighter beer.
 Citra hops are used to give a gentle, floral taste and aroma that finishes crisp and citrusy.